wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/1-introduction.md

 ![Low code tools.](../media/1-components.png)

-The Power Platform includes a number of other components that support the Power Platform tools that the solution architect can leverage:
+The Power Platform includes many other components that support the Power Platform tools that the solution architect can use:

 - Microsoft Dataverse (formerly known as the Common Data Service): Provides a no-code environment to create tables, relationships, and business logic.